-- Demonstrate the Linear Motor Reciprocating Compressor (LMRC) by integrating individuallydeveloped Technology Readiness Level 4 or higher components. - Demonstrate that the compressor portion of the LMRC has improved compression efficiency and a reduced capital and maintenance cost compared to conventional reciprocating compression technology. - Improve isentropic efficiency above 73% by minimizing aerodynamic losses and using lowfriction bearings (goal is above 95%). - Reduce capital costs to half those of conventional reciprocating compressors by minimizing part count. - Reduce required maintenance by simplifying the compressor design to eliminate common wear items. - Meet the flow and pressure requirements: compress hydrogen from 290 psia (20 bara) to 12,690 psia (875 bara) with flow rates greater than 22 lbm/hr (10 kg/hr).
+- Demonstrate the linear motor reciprocating compressor (LMRC) by integrating individuallydeveloped Technology Readiness Level 4 or higher components. - Demonstrate that the compressor portion of the LMRC has improved compression efficiency and a reduced capital and maintenance cost compared to conventional reciprocating compression technology. - Improve isentropic efficiency above 73% by minimizing aerodynamic losses and using lowfriction bearings (goal is above 95%). - Reduce capital costs to half those of conventional reciprocating compressors by minimizing part count. - Reduce required maintenance by simplifying the compressor design to eliminate common wear items. - Meet the design requirements for all three stages of compression: compress hydrogen from 290 psia (20 bara) to 12,690 psia (875 bara) with flow rates greater than 22 lbm/h (10 kg/h) and an isentropic efficiency of compression above 73%.